Tailoring anisotropic absorption in borophene-based structure via critical coupling: Results and discussions

 In addition to the modulation of the instinct loss resulting from borophene properties, the absorption behaviors can also be controlled by the variations of the external leakage rate.
-In the guided resonance system supported by the photonic crystal slab, the external leakage rate $\gamma$ is mainly controlled by the ratio between the air hole radius and lattice period, i.e. $R/P$ \cite{2014Total}.
+In the guided resonance system supported by the photonic crystal slab, the external leakage rate $\gamma$ is mainly controlled by the ratio between the air hole radius and lattice period, i.e. $R/P$ \cite{Piper2014}.
 Here we investigate the variations of absorption peak and resonance wavelength with respect to the air hole radius while other parameters are fixed, as shown in Fig. 4(a) and (b).
 Obviously, the absorption behaviors show more sensitive dependence on this geometrical parameter than that on borophene properties.
-In detail, for TM polarizaiton, the absorption peak exhibits significant increases from $21.83\%$ to $99.80\%$ as radius varies from 50 nm to 70 nm and then shows decline tendency.
-As radius increases, the external leakage rate also increases while the instinct loss rate keeps almost unchanged.
+In detail, for TM polarization, the absorption peak exhibits significant increase from $21.83\%$ to $99.80\%$ as radius varies from 50 nm to 70 nm and then shows decline tendency.
+As radius increases, the external leakage rate also increases from 0.09 THz to 5.5 THz while the instinct loss rate keeps almost unchanged as 1.45 THz for TM polarization, and this rule applies to the rates for TE polarization.
 As a result, the coupled system evolves from the state of under coupling, through critical coupling and to over coupling.
 Due to the reduced effective refractive index of the guided resonance with the larger radius, the resonance wavelength of the absorption spectra displays an obvious blue shift from 572.83 nm to 556.61 nm.
 The influence of air hole radius on the absorption behaviors for TM polarization also applies to that of TE polarizations.
 Thus, the leakage rate could be engineered by adjusting geometrical parameters, leading to the tunable absorption in borophene-based structure.